-Polypropylene Rugs Easy to Clean
+Polypropylene Rugs Are Easy to Clean

 Well, of course, they are.
 The carpets are quite easy to wash, thanks to the remarkable properties of this beautiful plastic fiber.
 Firstly, they have excellent resistance against moisture and a good range of chemical compounds, including many acids and bases.
 Secondly, they have a superb quality of stain color retention.
 It means that you don’t have to worry about the fading away of their colors.
 We all love carpets and rugs because of the artistic designs and colors that soothe our aesthetic senses.
 The longer rug can retain its colors, the better.
 Fortunately, polypropylene rug fiber absorbs the pigments used in its manufacturing process very well.

 Can Polypropylene Be Washed?